lji-ilm/openexr-notes/docs/benchmarkplanning.md

 2. mrv2 - small and nimble, but is professional grad image viewer https://mrv2.sourceforge.io/
 3. openRV - student need to build from source, but more comphrensive. https://github.com/AcademySoftwareFoundation/OpenRV/tree/main

+Not sure about imagemagick, maybe not Windows friendly.

 # Rendering more synthetic test data

+First of all, we should organize a batch of singal-processing oriented synthetic data.
+The open source repo has a few checker boards, but we might want more (different frequency domain feature, row v.s. column directional frequency, color channel differences, etc)

+For example considering those standard DIP/Computer Vision datasets: https://www.imageprocessingplace.com/root_files_V3/image_databases.htm
+Their dynamic range is insufficient to test EXR's capability, but we might pull a few from there if we have a HDR source (ex. astronomy pseudo color photos - if we have the source data and view transformation, then we can transform them again into HDR photos.)

+For rendering:

 Blender supports EXR since blender 4.
 Look at cycles demo scenes https://www.blender.org/download/demo-files/#cycles.
 Check license.